KristiyanKKirilov/KristiyanKKirilov/README.md

 **`Junior Back-End Developer`**

-I`m currently graduated SoftUni student, who's looking to develop the learned knowledge even more in the web sphere.
+I`m currently graduated SoftUni student, who's looking to develop the learned knowledge even more in the web engineering.
 Alghough I am a student at TU-Varna, a proudly member of the competitive programming team of the university that participates in republic olympiads.
 On the other hand I am working on an ASP.NET application for healthy lifestyle.

   <p align="left">
       <a href="https://github.com/KristiyanKKirilov?tab=followers">